jwds1978/jwds1978.github.io/_posts/2017-04-22-military-bloggers.md

   alt="" height="185" src="{{ site.uri.assets }}/blog/2017/04/22/military-bloggers/Military-Writers-Guild_257x185.png"
   style="border: 0px; float: right; margin-bottom: 10px; margin-left: 10px;" width="257" />
 <p>
-  Offhand, I don't know when blogging really became well known throughout the Internet, but I do know that I started to blog once I created my
+  Offhand, I don't know when blogging really became well-known throughout the Internet, but I do know that I started to blog once I created my
-  <a href="{{ site.url }}" rel="me" title="">Web site</a> though.&nbsp; A friend of mine told me about adding a blog to my Web site, gaining the attention of
+  <a href="{{ site.url }}" rel="me" title="">Web site</a> though.&nbsp; A friend of mine told me about adding a blog to my Web site &#8212; gaining the
-  many bloggers.&nbsp; It was a great idea as now I have the opportunity to first-hand speak to many veterans through my blog, without having to leave my home.
+  attention of many bloggers.&nbsp; It was a great idea as now I have the opportunity to first-hand speak to many veterans through my blog, without having to leave my home.
 </p>
 <p>
-  Once I started <a href="{{ site.uri.blog }}" rel="me" title="">my own blog</a>, and began reading up on what it takes to blog, I soon realized that there are a lot of military members from around the globe who also blog.&nbsp; Never would I have thought I'd take to blogging, but here I am though.&nbsp;
+  Once I started <a href="{{ site.uri.blog }}" rel="me" title="">my own blog</a>, and began reading up on what it takes to blog, I soon realized that there are a lot of military members from around the globe who also blog themselves.&nbsp; Never would I have thought that I'd take to blogging, but here I am.&nbsp;
-  Mil-blogging, like homecoming, is a journey &#8212; not a destination.&nbsp; My newspaper and magazine buddies make jokes about how all bloggers must write while wearing pajamas&hellip;&nbsp; I'm just happy that they think I'm even wearing pants.
+  Mil-blogging, like homecoming, is a journey &#8212; not a destination.&nbsp; My newspaper and magazine buddies make jokes about how all bloggers must write while wearing pajamas&hellip;&nbsp; I'm, simply, happy that they think I'm even wearing pants nowadays.
 </p>
 <!-- excerptBreak -->
 <p>